Timeline

 C-x k

-C-x C-b ;; Enter the buffer list
+C-x C-b ;; Enter Buffer list

 - d ;; Mark for deletion

-- u ;; Unmark the current line
+- u ;; Unmark current line

-- U ;; Unmark all lines
+- U ;; Unmark all

-- x ;; Execute the operation
+- x ;; Execute operations

-- ? ;; View key help
+- ? ;; View key bindings help

 Multiple Panes (Split Screen)

-Divide the screen into two panes
+Split the screen into two panes

 C-x 0